Trustworthy-Information-Access/Annotation-Efficient-Universal-Honesty-Alignment/README.md

 We collect these data and organize them into the **HonestyBench** format.
 For each model and each dataset, there is a `.jsonl` file, where each line is a dictionary in the following format:

-> However, due to connectivity issues with Hugging Face , we have not been able to upload it yet, but this should be resolved soon (https://huggingface.co/datasets/Shiyunee/HonestyBench).
+> However, due to connectivity issues with Hugging Face , we have not been able to upload it yet, but this is available on ModelScope.
 If your goal is not to reproduce the paper, but rather to obtain large-scale QA data along with consistency scores and generation probability information, then HonestyBench would be a good choice.

 ```json
 {